fisand/f3-app/README.md

+# 🚀 F3-App

-# 🚀 F3-App: The Fantastic, Fast, and Fun Monorepo Template!
+**The Fantastic, Fast, and Fun Monorepo Template!**

-Welcome to F3-App, where we've taken the "F" in Full-stack, Fun, and Fantastic and tripled it! 🎉
+Welcome to F3-App, where we've taken the "F" in Full-stack and tripled it! 🎉

 ## 🌟 What's This All About?